This Is M.E.

-This Is M.E. is the 13th studio album by American singer-songwriter Melissa Etheridge, released on September 30, 2014 by Etheridge's own label ME Records, which is distributed by Primary Wave Records.
+This Is M.E. is the thirteenth studio album by American singer-songwriter Melissa Etheridge, released on September 30, 2014 by Etheridge's own label ME Records, which is distributed by Primary Wave Records.
 It features eleven tracks on the standard release and four bonus tracks on the Target exclusive version.

 Reception

 Chart history

 In its first week on the Billboard 200, This Is M.E. debuted at No. 21.
 It also debuted at No. 23 on the Digital Albums chart, and No. 5 on the Top Rock Albums chart, selling 14,000 copies in the first week.
 The album has sold 50,000 copies in the United States as of September 2016.

 Critical reception

 Allmusic said of the album, "There's something appealing in hearing Etheridge try a number of new sounds: not everything fits but the restlessness is admirable", and awarded the album three stars.
 Rolling Stone also awarded the album three stars, and wrote "As always, her voice can walk a fine line between passionate and histrionic, but when she dials it back on the smoldering 'Like A Preacher', it's clear that this honeymoon might be the start of a whole new her."